edgelesssys/docs.edgeless.systems/marblerun/workflows/managing-secrets.md

 A user can upload secrets via the HTTP REST API in JSON format.
 The secrets need to be marked as `UserDefined`.

-For secrets of the types `cert-rsa`, `cert-ecdsa` and `cert-ed25519` the CLI supports directly uploading a PEM encoded certificate and key.
+For secrets of the types `cert-rsa`, `cert-ecdsa` and `cert-ed25519` the CLI supports directly uploading a PEM encoded certificate and key from a file.
-Take for example this file containing a certificate and corresponding private key:
+Take for example the `secret_file.pem`  containing a certificate and corresponding private key:
 ```
 -----BEGIN CERTIFICATE-----
 MIICpjC ... zrNxzg==